Mindful Eating: A Path to a Healthy Body Class 6 Question Answer Science Chapter 3

 You are provided the following:

-(i) Canned fruit juice.
+(i) Canned fruit juice

-(ii) Fresh fruit juice.
+(ii) Fresh fruit juice

-(iii) Fresh fruit.
+(iii) Fresh fruit

-Which one would your prefer and why?
+Which one would you prefer and why?

 Answer: